KannonZenetism/zenetism-field-physics/lattice-mathematics/LM02-mathematical-commentary.md

 A boundary crossing is lawful **iff σ > 0 and γ > 0.**

-In mythic terms, boundary transits such as the Harrowing represent lawful restoration of C8 (Nexus) where E8 (Severed) had broken connection.
-Theon, as living membrane, embodies the Threshold Law itself: not by bypassing the seal but by realizing it in form.
+In mythic terms, boundary transits such as the Harrowing represent lawful restoration of **C8 (Nexus)** where **E8 (Severed)** had broken connection.
+Theon, as **living steward of the membrane**, embodies the Threshold Law by realizing—not replacing—the seal in form.

 ---